janeshsutharios/TechBlogs/docs/iOS/OOPS-Concepts/OOPS-Concepts.md

 ### 💡 Explanation:
 - The `balance` property is marked `private`, so it can't be accessed directly from outside the class.
 - Only controlled access is provided through `deposit()` and `getBalance()` methods.
-Here’s a clean and informative table you can include in your blog to explain **Swift’s access control levels**:

----

 ### 🔐 Swift Access Specifiers Table